aofalcao/msqsar/README.md

 Just make sure these are installed within the `rdkit` environment.

-### Installing CS tools
+### Installing MSQSAR

 This should be a trivial process.
-Just copy the 3 python files to a new folder in your woring directory:
+Just copy the `msqsar.py` files to a new folder in your woring directory:

 ```
 $ mkdir cstools
 $ cp [source code path]/*.py cstools/.
 $ cd cstools
 ```

 ### SAR files